lukaszwilisowski/domain-repository-example/postgresql/README.md

 }
 ```

+\*If you only need to read or write data you can also use narrowed versions of interfaces: `IReadDomainRepository` or `IWriteDomainRepository` (SOLID's Interface segregation principle).

 ---

 ### 3. Write unit tests (Test-driven-development)

 Here lies the greatest benefit of using IDomainRepository.
 You can easily test your services using MockedDbRepository implementation. **No more difficult mocking of db methods!**

+This way you can focus on your business code and test only that (which is one of the pricipal guidelines for unit testing).

 ```typescript
 import { MockedDBRepository } from 'domain-repository';